 If the V-belts are worn, cracked, or damaged, replace them.
-Always replace the V-belts with a matched set of three, or belt tension may not be even among the belts, causing premature belt failure.
+Always replace all V-belts at the same time with a matched set of three, or belt tension may not be even among the belts, causing premature belt failure.